 Combine all of the crust ingredients together and pat the mixture firmly in the bottom of a 9×9″ square pan, using the bottom of a flat glass to firmly and evenly press it down.
 Place in the refrigerator to chill while you make the filling.

-Combine the gelatine with 2 tablespoons of the lemon juice and stir to combine.
+Zest the lime and set aside.
+Combine the gelatine with 2 tablespoons of the lime juice and stir to combine.
 Add the boiling water and continue to stir until well-combined and the gelatine is dissolved.

-Transfer the mixture to a blender along with the remaining ingredients.
+Transfer the mixture to a blender along with the remaining lime juice, lime zest, cream cheese, Greek yogurt, vanilla, liquid honey, tequila & triple sec.
 Place the lid on the blender and blend on level 5 (medium speed) for 45 seconds, until the mixture is smooth.

 Pour the cream cheese filling on top of the prepared base and chill the cheesecake for at least 4-5 hours or overnight.
 Cut into squares and serve.
 Store any leftover cheesecake in the refrigerator for up to 5 days.